imjoseangel/microservice-arquitecture/README.md

 ### 1.7 Related Projects

 There are no related projects attached to this document.
-This is an idependent project.
+This is an independent project.

 ### 1.8 Design Constraints